CarlTS/microbit-grove/tutorials/servo.md

 Now try the challenges on the following pages
 ► Complete Control
-► User Feedback
+► Show Feedback
 ► Shake Trigger

 ## Complete Control Challenge
+Try coding your microbit so that:
 ► Pressing A goes to 20 degrees
 ► Pressing B goes to 160 degrees
 ► Pressing A and B goes to 90 degrees

-## User Feedback Challenge
+## Show Feedback Challenge
+Try coding your microbit so that:
-► Pressing A moves the servo and shows a left arrow
+► Pressing A moves the servo and shows a left arrow on the screen
-► Pressing B Shows a right arrow and moves the servo
+► Pressing B Shows a right arrow and moves the servo on the screen

 ## Shake Trigger Challenge
 ► When shaking the microbit (Not the servo motor) it moves the Servo
 ► Pressing A - resets the servo position

 ```blocks
 input.onGesture(Gesture.Shake, function () {

 })
 ```
+## End of tutorial
+You've reached the end of this tutorial - Click Done to open a New Project.

 ```validation.global